abdul-hamid-achik/tarotapi/README.md

 ## Overview

-this api provides endpoints for tarot card readings, user management, and ai-powered interpretations. it is designed to be scalable, secure, and user-friendly.
+This API provides endpoints for tarot card readings, user management, and AI-powered interpretations.
+It is designed to be scalable, secure, and user-friendly.

 ## Infrastructure

-this project uses aws infrastructure deployed via pulumi to provide a scalable, reliable application environment.
+The project uses AWS infrastructure deployed via Pulumi to provide a scalable, reliable application environment.

+For detailed information about the infrastructure, see the [infrastructure/README.md](infrastructure/README.md) file.

-### technology stack
+### Technology Stack

-- **ruby on rails 8**: a web-application framework that includes everything needed to create database-backed web applications according to the model-view-controller (mvc) pattern.
+- **Ruby on Rails 8**: A web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
-- **postgresql**: a powerful, open source object-relational database system.
+- **PostgreSQL**: A powerful, open source object-relational database system.
-- **redis**: an in-memory data structure store, used as a database, cache, and message broker.
+- **Redis**: An in-memory data structure store, used as a database, cache, and message broker.
-- **docker**: for containerization and consistent environments across development, staging, and production.
+- **Docker**: For containerization and consistent environments across development, staging, and production.
-- **pulumi**: infrastructure as code tool for aws resource provisioning.
+- **Pulumi**: Infrastructure as code tool for AWS resource provisioning.
-- **kamal**: zero-downtime container deployments using docker and traefik.
+- **Kamal**: Zero-downtime container deployments using Docker and Traefik.
-- **aws**: cloud infrastructure provider (ecs, rds, elasticache, s3, cloudfront, route53).
+- **AWS**: Cloud infrastructure provider (ECS, RDS, ElastiCache, S3, CloudFront, Route53).

-### system architecture
+### System Architecture

-the application follows a microservices architecture with:
+The application follows a microservices architecture with:

-- web api layer handling http requests
+- Web API layer handling HTTP requests
-- business logic layer implementing core functionality
+- Business logic layer implementing core functionality
-- data persistence layer for storage
+- Data persistence layer for storage
-- background job processing for async tasks
+- Background job processing for async tasks
-- ai integration layer for openai/llm interactions
+- AI integration layer for OpenAI/LLM interactions

 ```mermaid
 graph TD